winitzki/scall/tutorial/dhall_first_principles.md

 10 + 20 * 30
 ```

-- We expect this to be a complete Dhall program, because programs are formulas.
+- We expect this to be a complete Dhall program, because programs are expressions.

-- We expect this to be a value.
-We expect `10` and `20 * 30` also to be values.
+- We expect `10` and `20 * 30` also to be expressions.

 ### Literal lists